A Statement of British Values

 We are serving a growing multi-faith school community where each person is respected and valued equally without regard to ability, gender, faith, heritage or race.
 Cultural appreciation and development forms part of our curriculum and we place great emphasis on providing encounters and participation in events and celebrations to broaden all pupils’ experiences and awareness of others.

-Our Assemblies help all pupils to find out about themselves and others linking their lives to the communities in which they belong.
+Our worship help all pupils to find out about themselves and others linking their lives to the communities in which they belong.
 The themes covered link to our school values areas such as: friendships, helping others and we celebrate and embrace other faiths and world events.

 Pupils are encouraged to experience British Culture through our curriculum themes.
 For example, pupils have visited: The Sikh Temple in Gravesend, The Chatham Jewish Synagogue and other places of worship